-- 12.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 12.2.
+- 13.1.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 13.2.
 The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
-The RFO shall be responsible for the collection of all amounts due to the council. - 12.3.
+The RFO shall be responsible for the collection of all amounts due to the council.

+- 13.3.
 Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
-The council's approval shall be shown in the accounting records. - 12.4.
+The council's approval shall be shown in the accounting records. - 13.4.
 All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
-The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 12.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 12.6.
-The RFO shall ensure that VAT is correctly recorded in the council's accounts and that any VAT Return required is submitted following the internal audit at year end.
+The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
+Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.
+The RFO shall ensure that VAT is correctly recorded in the council's accounting software and that any VAT Return required is submitted from the software by the due date.

-13. Payments under contracts for building or other construction works
+14. Payments under contracts for building or other construction works

-- 13.1.
-Where contracts provide for payment by instalments the RFO shall maintain a record of all such payments, which shall be made within the time specified in the contract based on signed certificates from the architect or other consultant engaged to supervise the works. - 13.2.
-Any variation or, addition to or omission from a contract must be authorised by the Clerk to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.
+- 14.1.
+Where contracts provide for payment by instalments the RFO shall maintain a record of all such payments, which shall be made within the time specified in the contract based on signed certificates from the architect or other consultant engaged to supervise the works. - 14.2.
+Any variation of, addition to or omission from a contract must be authorised by the Clerk to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.